Hey healthy lady!

 Find a ritual that works for you.
-That might be for some of you putting on your favorite song and dancing it out to get rid of any expectations, attachment to the outcome, and drop it all.
+That might be for some of you putting on your favourite song and dancing it out to get rid of any expectations, attachment to the outcome, and drop it all.

 It might be meditation, taking a shower, or going for a run…

 Getting to know yourself as a coach is so important in this way.
 What is that gets you in your highest self?
 What is it that gets you in your 5K a month woman?
-Do whatever it takes for you to fully neutralize your energy and come into your heart before the call.
+Do whatever it takes for you to fully neutralise your energy and come into your heart before the call.

 It is important to prepare physically, mentally and energetically for a Discovery Session.

 We've covered both elements here.
 The masculine pieces: questionnaires, emails, being prepared, practicing, your ideal client checklist, studying the scripts…